yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/alternative-sdks/headless-sdk-payment.md

 ## Step 5: Create the Payment

 After receiving the one-time token, you can create the payment using the [Create Payment endpoint](https://docs.y.uno/reference/create-payment) to get the final payment result.
 You will inform the one-time token received in [Step 4](doc:headless-sdk-payment#step-4-generate-an-ott-one-time-token) through the request's `payment_method.token` parameter.
-The following code block presents a request example for creating a payment.
+The following code block shows a request example for creating a payment:

 ```json
 {